 - It discourages search engines from indexing feeds and the sitemap.
 This doesn’t mean they won’t use them; only, they won’t show them in their search results.

 - It directs search engines from the comment pages back to the post storing those comments.

 The SEO Framework supports:

 - Internationalization through WordPress.org.
 You can contribute here.

 - Unicode (UTF-8) character recognition and rendering, including Emoji and CJKV (Chinese, Japanese, Korean, Vietnamese).

-- Right to Left (RTL) languages (Arabic, Hebrew, Farsi, et al.), through its interface and metatag generation.
+- Right to Left (RTL) languages (Arabic, Hebrew, Farsi, etc.), through its interface and metatag generation.

 - Complete color-vision deficiency accessibility thanks to a carefully picked color scheme.